jwmarcus/guides/amateur-radio/packet-bbs.md

 A functioning Raspberry Pi with a serial connected KISS style TNC.
 Many are available like the MFJ-1270X, or the Coastal ChipWorks TNC-X. If you find a cheap source for a TNC, PLEASE EMAIL ME.
 I'm not thrilled with the $150 price tag for a KISS TNC from MFJ. :/

-## Installing the tools for packet operation

-`sudo apt-get install ax25-tools ax25-node ax25-apps telnet`

-Note: telnet is used for local testing of access to the BBS

 ## Resetting the TNC-Pi to factory

 From [the manual](https://tnc-x.com/TNCPi.pdf): Turning the TXDelay potentiometer (R6) all the way to minimum and then powering back up, you should see the yellow LED flash once per second.
 When you see it flash, you’ll know that the parameters have all been reset.
 The power the device back down, move the TXDelay off of minimum and power the device back up.